Ethics and Policies

 The author(s) of each article published by Sin-Chn Scientific Press assumes full responsibility for its content.
 Publication of an article does not represent any statement or opinion of the editor or the publisher.

-Editors, reviewers, and authors, who are involved in the process of each manuscript from submission to online publication, are aware of their responsibilities, and have a clear understanding of the publisher’s journal policies, and ensure that they will not have any violations.
+Editors, reviewers, and authors, who are involved in the process of each manuscript from submission to online publication, are aware of their responsibilities, have a clear understanding of the publisher’s journal policies, and ensure that they will not have any violations.

-The publisher disclaims any injury to anyone resulting from products, methods, ideas contained in the articles or advertisements.
+The publisher disclaims any injury to anyone resulting from products, methods, or ideas contained in the articles or advertisements.

 • Data and Reproducibility